imageCompression1995/CLIP/README.md

 core thinking
 + When and why CLIP-prior works well?
   + CLIP builds connection between vision and language
   + When CLIP is applied to downstream tasks, we typically use prompt-based methods.
+So, how to learn prompt matters.

 ## Seminal Work
 |  Title   | Year  | Venue | Code |